mealieff/mealieff.github.io/_pages/research.md

 **Balancing Multilabel Datasets for Effective Hate Speech Detection: A Study on Gab**
 Working on improving hate speech detection models through better dataset balancing techniques, with a focus on multilabel classification challenges.
 This project addresses ethical AI concerns in content moderation systems.

-### Multilingual Grammar Error Correction
-**Dependency-Informed Attention for Multilingual Grammar Error Correction**
-Developing neural models that leverage syntactic dependency information to improve grammar error correction across multiple languages, with particular attention to under-resourced languages.

 ### Language Documentation Tools
 **Making Use of Computational Tools for Language Documentation**
 Collaborating with Dr. Shobhana Chelliah on developing and applying computational tools for language documentation, particularly for endangered and under-resourced languages.
 This work combines my interests in computational linguistics and language preservation.

-### Language Conservancy Internship
-**Computational Linguistics for Language Preservation**
-Working as a Computational Linguist Intern at The Language Conservancy, developing tools and resources to support language documentation and preservation efforts for indigenous languages.

 ### Online Conspiracy Theory Research
 **Countering Online Networked Conspiracy Theories (CONNECT)**